nmalthouse/mcbot/readme.md

         # sdl2
         # freetype
         #
-        # Setup a 1.19.3 Minecraft server and ensure the following is set in server.properties:
+        # Setup a 1.19.4 Minecraft server and ensure the following is set in server.properties:
         # online-mode=false
+        #
+        # compression is supported but unstable

         git clone https://github.com/nmalthouse/mcbot.git
         cd mcbot